stellmaurer/SASid_Code_Example/README.md

 Database objects are mapped to an entity class and then to a model class which calculates the days until their birthday.
 This information is returned in the form of a sentence letting the user know how long it will be before it is that person's birthday.

-**NOTE: Most of the time, in a real real world scenario, the web app should be separated from the web server/api.**
+**NOTE: The web app and web server are part of the same project in this case.
+Most of the time, in a real real world scenario, those should be separated.**

 ## How to run the project